shapeshed/flim.shapeshed.com/src/_posts/from-osx-to-arch-linux.md

 ## s/PHP/Rails

 I started to play with Rails as early as Rails 1 but by the time I created an application for a client it was Rails 2 I was working against.
 I started to become unhappy with the level of control I had with Media Temple and the Plesk server I was using and decided to migrate everything to a blank Ubuntu server on Slicehost (now part of Rackspace).
-Developing in Rails is straightforward but for deploying the application I needed to up my Linux skills.
+For deploying Rails applications I needed to up my Linux skills.
 At this stage my Linux skills had become intermediate.

 Once I had created my first Rails application there was no way I was going back to PHP.
 Ruby is a beautiful language, perhaps still my favourite language to date.
 Rails taught me about TDD and how to be fully confident in deploying an application.